blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 Students learn loops, a fundamental coding concept.<br>

 **Lesson 1.** Efficient programs<br>
-Students learn that a problem may have multiple solutions and to judge which one is more efficient.
+Students learn that a problem may have multiple solutions and judge which one is more efficient.

 **Lesson 2.** Programming repetition <br>
 Students learn to write concise code using loops.